- Bruises, cuts, and scrapes are among the most prevalent negative effects of cycling.

 The solution?
-Switch to a wider and padded seat, instead of using a narrow, racer-type, use silicone-padded underwear, and stop if you’re experiencing concerning neurological sensations in your pelvic areas.
+Switch to a wider and padded seat instead of using a narrow, racer-type, use silicone-padded underwear, and stop if you’re experiencing neurological sensations in your pelvic areas.

-While there are many side effects of cycling that are considered negative, don’t ditch this fabulous hobby and sport out of the fear of physical injuries or complications!
-With the proper precautions taken, you can minimize all of the above potential dangers of cycling, while enjoying its positive effects indefinitely.
+While many side effects of cycling are considered harmful, don’t ditch this fabulous hobby and sport out of fear of physical injuries or complications!
+With the proper precautions taken, you can minimize all the above potential dangers of cycling while enjoying its positive effects indefinitely.

 So my advice here is to buy a good and reliable road bike and hit the road.
 You will never again think of the negative effects of cycling.